-The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters exercise their option to purchase additional shares in full, the number of shares of our common stock held by existing stockholders would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing shares of common stock in this offering would be increased to % of the total number of shares of our common stock outstanding after this offering.
+If the underwriters exercise their option to purchase additional shares in full, the number of shares of our common stock held by existing stockholders would be reduced to 69.6% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing shares of common stock in this offering would be increased to 30.4% of the total number of shares of our common stock outstanding after this offering.

-The tables and discussion above are based on the number of shares of our common stock outstanding as of June 30, 2021, which include 1,598,954 shares of unvested restricted common stock subject to forfeiture and exclude:
+The tables and discussion above are based on the number of shares of our common stock outstanding as of June 30, 2021, which include 168,328 shares of unvested restricted common stock subject to forfeiture and exclude:

-- 31,114,922 shares of common stock issuable upon the exercise of stock options outstanding as of June 30, 2021 under our 2020 Plan at a weighted average exercise price of \$0.67 per share; - an additional 3,883,436 shares of common stock issuable upon the exercise of stock options granted after June 30, 2021, at an exercise price of \$1.23 per share; - 5,143,317 shares of common stock available for future issuance as of June 30, 2021 under our 2020 Plan (which does not account for stock options to purchase an aggregate of 3,883,436 shares of common stock, at an exercise price of \$1.23 per share, granted after June 30, 2021); and - and additional shares of our common stock that will become available for future issuance under our 2021 Stock Incentive Plan and our 2021 Employee Stock Purchase Plan, respectively, each of which will become effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under these plans.
+- 3,275,172 shares of common stock issuable upon the exercise of stock options outstanding as of June 30, 2021 under our 2020 Plan at a weighted average exercise price of \$6.39 per share; - an additional 408,777 shares of common stock issuable upon the exercise of stock options granted after June 30, 2021, at an exercise price of \$11.69 per share; - 541,483 shares of common stock available for future issuance as of June 30, 2021 under our 2020 Plan (which does not account for stock options to purchase an aggregate of 408,777 shares of common stock, at an exercise price of \$11.69 per share, granted after June 30, 2021); and - 2,654,828 and 292,031 additional shares of our common stock available for future issuance under our 2021 Stock Incentive Plan (of which our board of directors has granted options to purchase an aggregate of 498,988 shares of common stock to certain of our executive officers and non-employee directors) and our 2021 Employee Stock Purchase Plan, respectively, as well as any automatic increases in the number of shares of common stock reserved for future issuance under these plans.